1ay1/neowall/.github/SECURITY.md

 ### Security Best Practices

-When using Staticwall:
+When using NeoWall:

-1. ✅ Keep Staticwall updated to the latest version
+1. ✅ Keep NeoWall updated to the latest version
 2. ✅ Use wallpapers from trusted sources
-3. ✅ Set appropriate file permissions on config files (`chmod 600 ~/.config/staticwall/config.vibe`)
+3. ✅ Set appropriate file permissions on config files (`chmod 600 ~/.config/neowall/config.vibe`)
 4. ✅ Verify image files before using them as wallpapers
-5. ✅ Don't run Staticwall with elevated privileges (unnecessary and dangerous)
+5. ✅ Don't run NeoWall with elevated privileges (unnecessary and dangerous)
 6. ✅ Review config changes if using auto-reload (`--watch`)

 ### Past Security Issues